j-mckerracher/impute-missing-data/README.md

      - Advanced methods like ARIMA or LSTM

 3. **Evaluation of Imputation**:
-   - Simulate missing data in a portion of the dataset where the actual values are known.
+   - Simulate missing data in a portion of the data set where the actual values are known.
 Then, apply your imputation techniques to fill these gaps and compare the filled-in values with the actual data.
    - Compute a **score** to measure the accuracy of your imputations using the **Root Mean Squared Error (RMSE)**.

 4. **Handling Larger Gaps**: